 The facilities must be owned by a governmental unit.

-PARB will be issued only for the economic development facilities and federal income tax exemption benefit depends on satisfaction of certain requirements that are not complicated for the public agency owned and operated facilities
+PARB will be issued only for the public development facilities and federal income tax exemption benefit depends on satisfaction of certain requirements that are not complicated for the public agency owned and operated facilities.